Azure/CloudShell/docs/add-package-into-cloudshell.md

 For persistence of your packages across multiple Cloud Shell sessions, it is recommended you enable the persistent storage with the "storage account" feature of Cloud Shell.
 In addition, install these packages in any directory in `$HOME`, since the `$HOME` directory is stored in the storage account.

 In our above example you can see that the package is installed in the `~/.local/bin` directory.
+Since it is within a directory within `$HOME`, the ORAS package will persistent across Cloud Shell sessions (assuming you are using a storage mount).

 ## Requesting the package